mendahu/rocket-launch-live-client/README.md

 watcher.launches.forEach((launch, launchId) => /* Do something to each launch */ )
 ```

-Note: We recommend not altering the launches cache directly (such as by using Map's `set` or `delete` methods).
+Note: We recommend not altering the `launches` cache directly (such as by using Map's `set` or `delete` methods).
 The watcher will notice the discrepancy on the next API call and trigger appropriate `new` or `change` events to set it back.
 This may not be the behaviour you expect.

-<a name="watcher_options"></a>

-### Watcher Options

-A new watcher takes up to two arguments:

-1. Interval - (optional) (default: 5) - a duration, in minutes, between calls to the API.
-Adjust this based on the frequency you wish to stay up to date.
-To avoid needlessly querying the API, this client will now allow any option less than 1 minute.
-2. Query Options - (optional) - The exact same query options that can be submitted to the [`launches`](#launches) endpoint.

-Query options cannot be altered on a running watcher.
-In order to change your search conditions, you'll need to stop the watcher and start a new one.

 <a name="watcher_events"></a>